 The best way to heat corn tortillas:

-However, it has only been a few months ago that we figured out putting them on our griddle over the stove for a few minutes on each side browned them and made them perfect!
+However, it has only been a few months ago that we figured out that we could put them on our griddle over the stove for a few minutes on each side browned them and made them perfect!
 Also, I feel It works on the barbecue grill too but it is almost immediate to turn them over and take them off the grill!

 Low Fodmap Taco Seasonings

 If you want to make IBS friendly tacos, you are going to need some low fodmap taco seasons.
-In addition, most prepared taco seasonings and chili powders often have garlic and even onion which may not work well with someone who is sensitive to oligios.
+In addition, most prepared taco seasonings and chili powders also have garlic and even onion which may not work well with someone who is sensitive to oligios.
 Even garlic and onion powder can cause unpleasant symptoms.
 However, the good news is that you can find chili seasonings on the market that do not contain them!
 Besides you can also make your own with will have the right amount of heat!